tranthe170/Data-modeling-project/README.md

 FactSales is the fact table that stores sales data.
 It includes references to the dimension tables (ProductKey, DateKey, and CustomerKey) and measures such as Units, Unit Cost, and Unit Price.

 ![Data Warehouse Diagram](DataWarehouse.png)

+## Import Data to SQL Server

+To import the transformed data into SQL Server, you can use the provided functions to write the dimension and fact tables into your SQL Server database.
+Here are the steps to import the data:

+1. **Ensure SQL Server Configuration**: Make sure you have a SQL Server instance set up and running.
+You should also have the required database created.

+2. **Configure SQL Server Connection**: Open the script and locate the `writeSQLServer` function calls.
+Ensure that the following parameters are correctly configured to match your SQL Server setup:

+   - `server_name`: The connection URL for your SQL Server instance.
+   - `database_name`: The name of the target database.
+   - `username` and `password`: Your SQL Server credentials.

+3. **Run the ETL Process**: Execute the script, which performs the ETL process using PySpark, creating dimension and fact tables.

+4. **Import Dimension Tables**: Use the `writeSQLServer` function to write each dimension table (e.g., DimDate, DimGeography, DimProduct, DimCustomer) to SQL Server.
+The function will append the data to the existing tables.